 OTHER FAMILY LAW ISSUES

-In addition to divorce and custody, Mike Deering handles additional family law matters:
+In addition to divorce and custody, we handle additional family law matters:

 Domestic Violence: Virginia laws are harsh on those who engage in domestic violence, and the statutes offer significant protections to victims.
 There must be the presence of a personal relationship, such as current or former spouses, housemates, dating, or other relationship to trigger domestic violence laws.
 A person can seek a protective order directing another individual to avoid contact, communication, or other acts.
 The process can be very complicated, and errors could put you and your family at risk.
-It is essential to work with a knowledgeable domestic violence attorney, like Mike Deering, to handle the proceedings.
+It is essential to work with a knowledgeable domestic violence attorney, like Mike Deering or Chris Todd Hedrick, to handle the proceedings.

 Adoption: Whether you are adopting an infant or older child, from within the US or internationally, you can benefit from retaining a Virginia adoption attorney.
 Even when you are adopting a family member or child of your spouse, legal representation is important to ensure a smooth process and protection for our child.